IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 - Expected result: My order is delivered by MarcelEat to my home.

 #### The name of *feature* Cucumber file: Customer.feature ( ../test/resources/Customer.feature )
-#### The name of scenario: Peter wants to use MarcelEat to deliver the order to himself
+#### The name of scenario: Peter uses MarcelEat to deliver the order to himself

 ### User Story #12 ( MUST Sizing S ) :heavy_check_mark:
 **As** a customer, **I want** to choose another store when the original store has a technical problem **in order to** still buy my cookies.